The AI-Native Company Blueprint

 Work in Progress — This is an early draft shared for feedback.
 Comments and discussion welcome via GitHub Issues or LinkedIn.

-A set of principles and an implementation walkthrough for building an AI-native company from the ground up — freeing humans to review work, steer, and make decisions rather than running low-level actions.
-The core principles: the company is defined by its version-controlled data and code; all company systems expose an API; a unified deterministic layer (the Company Bus / Company Kernel) mediates all API access, permission control, security, and audit logging; sandboxed AI sessions call through this layer for any action with side effects; and a task management mechanism progresses the company forward while halting when the human review backlog grows too large.
+This document presents a set of principles and an implementation walkthrough for building an AI-native company from the ground up — borrowing the patterns that are working in software engineering and generalizing them into an operating model for any business.
+The core idea: the company is defined by its version-controlled data and code; systems expose an API; a unified deterministic layer (the Company Bus / Company Kernel) mediates all API access, permission control, security, and audit logging; sandboxed AI sessions call through this layer for any action with side effects; and a task management mechanism progresses the company forward while halting when the human review backlog grows too large.

 For technical readers: this operating model gives rise to the company as an operating system.
 The company has a kernel for all privileged APIs, creating an elegant separation of kernel-space vs. user-space actions.
 AI sessions are user-space sandboxed processes sending system calls to the company kernel for any action that affects the company.

-Note: This text reflects the author's perspective, informed by experience and early results.
+Note: This text reflects the author's perspective, informed by experience and early, very promising, results.
 Implementing AI in business settings is still new and evolving, and must be approached with humility and a commitment to continuous learning.

 What This Is